Towards Human Computable Passwords: Candidate Secure Human Computable Functions

 We first introduce our family of candidate human computable functions (for all of our candidate human computable functions $f:\mathbb{Z}_d^k\rightarrow\mathbb{Z}_d$ we fix $d = 10$ because most humans are used to performing arithmetic operations on digits).
 Given integers $k_1 > 0$ and $k_2 > 0$ we define the function $f_{k_1,k_2}:\mathbb{Z}_{10}^{10+k_1+k_2}$ as follows

 \paragraph{Authentication Process} We briefly overview the authentication process --- see Algorithms \ref{alg:GenStories} and \ref{alg:Authenticate} in Appendix \ref{apdx:AuthenticationProcess} for a more formal presentation of the authentication process.
 We assume that the mapping $\sigma:\{1,...,n\}\rightarrow \mathbb{Z}_{10}$ is generated by the user's local computer in secret.
 The user may be shown mnemonic helpers (see discussion below) to help memorize $\sigma$, but these mnemonic helpers are discarded immediately afterward.
-After the user has memorized $\sigma$ he can create a password $pw_i$ for an account $A_i$ as follows: the user's local computer generates $t$ random single-digit challenges $C_1^i,\ldots,C_t^i \in X_t$ and the user computes $pw_i = f\paren{\sigma\paren{C_1}},\ldots,f\paren{\sigma\paren{C_t}}$.
-The server for account $A_i$ stores the cryptographic hash of $pw_i$.
-The challenges $C_1^i,\ldots,C_t^i \in X_t$ are stored in public memory (e.g., on the server or on the user's local computer), which means that they can be viewed by the adversary as well as the legitimate user.
-To authenticate the user retrieves the public challenges $C_1^i,\ldots,C_t^i$ for account $A_i$ and computes $pw_i$.
+After the user has memorized $\sigma$ he can create a password $pw_i$ for an account $A_i$ as follows: the user's local computer generates $\challengelength$ random single-digit challenges $C_1^i,\ldots,C_\challengelength^i \in X_\challengelength$ and the user computes $pw_i = f\paren{\sigma\paren{C_1}},\ldots,f\paren{\sigma\paren{C_\challengelength}}$.
+The authentication server for account $A_i$ stores the cryptographic hash of $pw_i$, while the challenges $C_1^i,\ldots,C_\challengelength^i \in X_\challengelength$ are stored in public memory (e.g., on the user's local computer), which means that they can be viewed by the adversary as well as the legitimate user.
+To authenticate the user retrieves the public challenges $C_1^i,\ldots,C_\challengelength^i$ for account $A_i$ and computes $pw_i$.
 The server for $A_i$ verifies that the cryptographic hash of $pw_i$ matches its records.
-To protect users from offline attacks in the event of a server breach, the password $p_i$ should be stored using a slow cryptographic hash function $\Hash$ like BCRYPT \cite{bcrypt}.
-Servers could also use GOTCHAs \cite{blocki2013gotcha} or HOSPs \cite{canetti2006mitigating} for additional protection.
+To protect users from offline attacks in the event of a server breach, the password $pw_i$ should be stored using a slow cryptographic hash function $\Hash$ like BCRYPT \cite{bcrypt}.